Real People Stories – Kate

 How to understand whether to take antibiotics or not.

-Now, in this difficult time after the pandemic, I would like to draw your attention to such an important and simple, at the same time, complete blood count or CBC complete blood test, which can help make the correct diagnosis and prevent the unjustified prescription of unnecessary drugs.
+Now, in this difficult time after the pandemic, I would like to draw your attention to such an important and simple, at the same time, complete count or CBC blood test, which can help make the correct diagnosis and prevent the unjustified prescription of unnecessary drugs.

 I often hear from people around me: “Oh, on the first day of fever, I need to start taking antibiotics urgently; it will help protect against the crown, and even better, I’ll drink it for prevention.”